TheR3dC0rner/website/content/infrastructure/gitea2/index.md

 ssh git@gitssh.dev.th3redc0rner.com -i ~/.ssh/admin1_git_ed25519_key
 ```

-If our key is working you will get the response similiar to this:
+If our key is working you will get the response similar to this:
 ```
 Hi there, skragen!
 You've successfully authenticated with the key named admin1_git_key, but Gitea does not provide shell access.
 ```

-To make things more convinent and cleaner I also added it to my ssh config file
+To make things more convenient and cleaner I also added it to my ssh config file

 ```css
 vi ~/.ssh/config